 Tami Rowan, who at the top of the hill, said the project created a sense of community in the neighborhood.

 “So many of our neighbors we’ve met through this and we hang out all the time now every month we come and clean and now we do dinner parties even,” Rowan said.
 “It’s just been great for the neighborhood all around.”

 The 99 grey concrete steps running up the hillside has been transformed with the new look filled with bright colorful tiles that can be seen from a few blocks away.

-Iran Narges, a design director who has been living around the corner from the hillside for over 15 years, volunteered to design the staircase.
+The Athens Avalon Greenspace tile stair project was designed by a designer and volunteer Iran Narges, a design director by day, who has been living around the corner from the hillside for over 15 years.
 Narges created the original design in 2009.

 The tile project uses a lot of different colors and custom 6” x 1” glazed tiles with one die from KZ Tile.
 Each step is different.

 “There are 99 steps, each riser has five rows of tiles, so each row is the same color all the way across.
 And no tread is the same, so there are 99 different combinations,” Narges said.